julelang/manual/src/std/io.md

 ```
 Implements the basic ReadRune method.

 It should read rune and return without throwing exceptional if success.
-If raed failed, should throw exceptional.
+If read failed, should throw exceptional.

 The ReadRune method mutable because of same reasons of the `Writer` trait.